ChristianBrignone/LanguageDetection/README.md

 This project provides a REST API to detect if the language of a given sentence is in Italian or not.
 The application is based on a classifier trained on a dataset of text samples from 17 different languages, which can be found on [Kaggle](https://www.kaggle.com/datasets/basilb2s/language-detection).

-The project is divided into three main components:
+The project is composed of three main components:

 - **Language_detection.ipynb**: A Jupyter notebook, available also on [Google Colab](https://colab.research.google.com/drive/1cdAb12xi1M4Ly-Dzpo3f3c-7BpCsFgdc?usp=sharing), used to analyze the Kaggle dataset, preprocess the text data, and perform a grid search to choose the optimal vectorizer and classifier.
 The fitted model is then saved as a pickle file (language_detection_model.pkl) which can be found in the *model* folder.